mongodb/specifications/source/auth/auth.rst

               type: str
               optional: true

+The token refresh callback must take the same arguments as the request callback, as well as the ``refreshToken`` string given by the ``IdpServerResponse``.

 Callbacks can be synchronous and/or asynchronous, depending on the driver and/or language.
 Asynchronous callbacks should be preferred when other operations in the driver use asynchronous functions.

-Before calling a callback, the driver MUST acquire a lock, and verify that there are no valid cache credentials before calling the callback.
+Before calling a callback, the driver MUST acquire a lock, and, if there is a non-expired cached Access Token, attempt to authenticate via a JwtStepRequest before calling the callback.
+The lock is released after all attempts to authenticate have failed, or a non-recoverable error was encountered.
+The driver MUST ensure that credentials have not changed between when the lock was requested and when it was acquired.
 This is because request callbacks may involve human interaction, and refresh callbacks could use refresh tokens that can only be used once.

-The driver MUST provide a way for the callback to be either automatically cancelled, or to cancel itself.
+The driver MUST provide a way for the both callbacks to be either automatically canceled, or to cancel itself.
 This can be as a timeout argument to the callback, a cancellation context passed to the callback, or some other language-appropriate mechanism.
 The timeout duration MUST be 5 minutes, to account for the fact that there may be human interaction involved.

-If the callback does not return an object in the correct form of ``OIDCRequestTokenResult``, the driver MUST raise an error.
-The driver will inspect that the correct properties are given, but MUST NOT attempt to validate the token(s) directly.

-The optional token refresh callback will accept the IDP information as well as the cached OIDCRequestTokenResult and return a new OIDCRequestTokenResult.

 .. code:: typescript

-    function onOIDCRefreshToken(OIDCClientInfo: clientInfo, serverInfo: OIDCMechanismServerStep1, tokenResult: OIDCRequestTokenResult): OIDCRequestTokenResult
+    function onRefresh(info: IdpServerInfo, context: CallbackContext): IdpServerResponse

-If the callback does not return an object in the correct form of ``OIDCRequestTokenResult``, the driver MUST raise an error.
+If either callback does not return an object in the correct form of ``IdpServerResponse``, the driver MUST raise an error either using the type system or by raising an error when non-optional properties are missing .
+The driver MUST NOT attempt to validate the token(s) directly.
+It is expected that if the server changes the expected fields, the SASL exchange will be updated with a version parameter.
+Drivers do not need to attempt to provide old-driver-new-server compatibility.

 If the refresh callback is given and the request callback is not given, the driver MUST raise an error.
 If PROVIDER_NAME is given and one or more